khbminus/code-size-profiler/README.md

 The right panel is used for filtering & choosing the size mode.

-# Dominator tree
+# Sourcemap

-This page shows the structure of the dominator tree.
-The collapsable/expandable nodes have name on the left.
+A page inspired by [Godbolt](https://godbolt.org).
+The page has two sides: on the left there are several kotlin files ( use the selector to choose the right one).
+The right side has a WAT text of compiled .wasm file.
+On hover in colored area the other side will scroll to chosen color.

-The page supports panning and zooming.
-The right pane is used to choose non-zero subtrees starting from checked nodes.
+To compile this page use `generate-source-map script`: